 The carving started above 4,200 feet (1.3 km) from the figure of Washington and has been descending along with his head, progressing to his shoulders.
 The summit of Mount Rushmore is 5,725 feet (1,745 m) high.

 The monument is a true spectacle of massive sculpture work.
 However, it is less popular among Native Americans who claim the land was built on was stolen.
 It has been defaced by the busts of (at least) two presidents who brought slaughter to Indigenous Americans.

 See Related: Best Road Trips in the USA

 4. Statue of Liberty National Monument

 The Statue of Liberty National Monument is a United States National Monument that includes both Liberty Island and Ellis Island in New Jersey and New York.

-The Statue of Liberty (or Liberty Enlightening the World) was the brainchild of sculptor Frédéric Auguste Bartholdi, who at first designed the giant statue as a depiction of a Muslim peasant woman standing guard and greeting ships into Suez harbor.
+The Statue of Liberty (or Liberty Enlightening the World) was the brainchild of sculptor Frédéric Auguste Bartholdi, who initially designed the giant statue to depict a Muslim peasant woman standing guard and greeting ships into Suez harbor.

 As well as the Statue of Liberty Museum on Liberty Island, and the former immigration station at Ellis Island, which includes the Ellis Island Immigrant Hospital, are all part of this monument.
 You can visit Lady Liberty by departing from Battery Park on a boat.

-The monument is administered by the NPS.
+The NPS administers the monument.
 On July 4, 1986, President Ronald Reagan gave a speech that marked the rededication of the Statue of Liberty after the centennial celebration.